 While cropping, you can right-click to choose from different common crop ratios like 1:1.
 There’s also a handy Front Image option that simply crops to the exact same ratio and resolution as your original full image.

-If you're interested in Photoshop, we thought you might also be interested in some of our photo editing hardware buying guides:
+If you're interested in using Adobe Photoshop CC, we thought you might also be interested in some of our photo editing hardware buying guides: